ModiaSim/ModiaMath.jl/README.md

   # run all tests
   include("$(ModiaMath.path)/test/runtests.jl")

-  # Only in Julia 0.7 and 1.0 (to switch back to standard environment)
-  ]activate
 ```

 ## Status

 The package has been tested with Julia `0.6.3` on Windows 7, Kubuntu 18.04, Ubuntu 14.04, OpenSUSE42 and Fedora 28
-and with Julia `0.7.0` and `1.0.0` on Windows 7.
-Furthermore, the travis CL performed successful tests with
+and with Julia `0.7.0` and `1.0.0` on Windows 7 and via the travis CL
-Julia `1.0.0` on Linux (x86_64-pc-linux-gnu) and macOS (x86_64-apple-darwin14.5.0).
+on Linux (x86_64-pc-linux-gnu) and macOS (x86_64-apple-darwin14.5.0).

-The ModiaMath version number is 0.2.1 and functionality and robustness is planned to be improved for the 1.0 version,
+The ModiaMath version number is 0.2.2 and functionality and robustness is planned to be improved for the 1.0 version,
 see [Plans for ModiaMath version 1.0](https://ModiaSim.github.io/ModiaMath.jl/latest/man/Plans.html).